Skip to main content

 The dimensions object allows you to customize sizes and spacing:

-radiusPopupstringBorder radius for the popup
+radiusPopupstringBorder radius for the popup1.1

-radiusButtonstringBorder radius for buttons
+radiusButtonstringBorder radius for buttons1.1

-radiusCardstringBorder radius for cards
+radiusCardstringBorder radius for cards1.1

 All values are string and must be valid CSS dimension expressions.
 E.g. "12px".